jopealgorta/jopealgorta/README.md

 Software Engineer
 -----------------

 I'm a developer with 3 years of coding experience.
-I'm always eager to learn new things, giving the most out of me in every ticket or task.
-My compromise is with high qualiy, performant code that could lead projects to a whole new level.
+I'm always eager to learn new things, giving my best on every ticket or task.
+My commitment is to high-quality and performant code that can take projects to the next level.

 * 🌍  I'm based in Uruguay
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/josealgorta/)